gnicol/GitSwarm/perforce_swarm/doc-ce/migrate_ci_to_ce/README.md

     proxy_redirect        off;
     proxy_set_header      X-Real-IP $remote_addr;

-    # You need to specify your DNS servers that are able to resolve YOUR_GITLAB_SERVER_FQDN
+    # You need to specify your DNS servers that are able to resolve YOUR_GITSWARM_SERVER_FQDN
     resolver 8.8.8.8 8.8.4.4;
     proxy_pass $scheme://YOUR_GITSWARM_SERVER_FQDN/ci$request_uri;
   }